Nourish. Regenerate. Empower.

 Hands-On Education

 As part of their coursework, students from RUCID Organic Agriculture College spend several hours a week at our partner schools.
-They guide the children in planting the school gardens we are developing, teach sustainable farming methods, and gain hands-on experience to become future extension workers—equipped to support other farmers with practical skills and deep community knowledge.
+They guide the children in planting the school gardens we are developing, teach regenerative farming methods, and gain hands-on experience to become future extension workers and teachers—equipped to support other farmers and students with practical holistic skills.

 Students Teaching Students